In their natural habitat, Discus spend most of their day grazing on algae, plant matter and detritus.

 Which Is The Best Fish Food For Disucs?

-In fact, I would urge you to pick out several foods from this list.
+When deciding on what food you’ll feed your discus, I would urge you to pick out several foods from this list.

 Throw in one or two of the “snack foods” for some added protein and you’ll be providing some top notch nutrition that should result in healthy, super colorful fish.